xaliq2299/K-means/README.md

 # K-means

+This repository covers the implementation of K-Means algorithm for the assignment of AI course at UFAZ.

 Requires: Iris (flower) dataset

 The main idea is to classify data that are not necessary labelled.
 K-means will partition the dataset in k groups (or clusters).